-If you're choosing an enterprise geodatabase or database as your dynamic workspace, the account connecting to the database should be granted minimum access privileges (data viewer) to the data.
-If possible, it is recommended that you have a separate production database to use as your dynamic workspace.
-To learn more about setting up data access privileges in a database, see one of the following help pages:
+If you choose an enterprise geodatabase or database as your dynamic workspace, grant minimum privileges (data viewer) on the data to the account that connects to the database.
+If possible, have a separate production database to use as your dynamic workspace.
+To learn more about data access privileges in a database, see one of the following help pages:

 - User privileges in IBM Db2

 - User privileges in Microsoft SQL Server

 - User privileges in Oracle

 - User privileges in PostgreSQL

 - User privileges in SAP HANA

 - User privileges in Teradata Vantage